AdobeDocs/experience-manager-guides.en/help/product-guide/knowledge-base/publishing/configure-eds.md

      ![](assets/eds-install-eds-app.png){width="650" align="left"}
 5. Repeat steps 2 and 3 from the [Connect GitHub to Adobe via AEM Code Sync](#connect-github-to-adobe-via-aem-code-sync) section to authorize the repository.

-## Create and configure a Publish profile for Edge Delivery Services (Beta) in Experience Manager Guides
+## Create and configure a Publish profile for Edge Delivery Services (Beta) in Experience Manager

+The sections below outline each step in sequence and explain how to set up Edge Delivery Services (Beta) Publish profile in Experience Manager Guides and generate output:

 ### Create the Edge Delivery Services (Beta) Publish profile